ballerina-platform/module-ballerina-docker/README.md

 |password|Password for docker registry|None|

 ### @docker:CopyFiles{}
+- Supported with ballerina services or endpoints.

 |**Annotation Name**|**Description**|**Default value**|
 |--|--|--|
 |source|source path of the file (in your machine)|None|
 |target|target path (inside container)|None|
 |isBallerinaConf|flag whether file is a ballerina config file|false|

+@docker:Expose{}
+- Supported with ballerina endpoints.

 ## How to run